-During the one year of Human Resources Management courses, you become prepared to interact, as a strategic partner, with management at all levels of an organization.
+During the single year of courses in this college business program, you become prepared to interact, as a strategic partner, with management at all levels of an organization.
 Among the human resources (HR) strategies, which align with overall organizational strategies, and the knowledge you gain to carry out your duties are:

 - Performance management